Love Your Gut Microbiome

 As we have learnt the gut microbiome is an active participant in our wellbeing - it can impact digestive health, mental health and overall wellbeing; however stress can damage the world within causing pathogenic bacteria to flourish.

 Gut health is vital to brain health!
-Gut microbiota can alter brain development, function and drive neurodegeneration via the gut-brain axis, i.e the vagus nerve, which is activated by neurotransmitters produced by the gut microbiota.
+Gut microbiota can alter brain development, function and drive neurodegeneration via the gut-brain axis, i.e the vagus nerve.
+Neurotransmitters like GABA, serotonin and dopamine are produced by the gut microbiota.

-Specific gut bacteria can protect against neurodegeneration; while gut inflammatin can accelerate aging of the brain up to 3X.
+Specific gut bacteria can protect against neurodegeneration; while gut inflammation can accelerate aging of the brain up to 3X.

 90% of your body's serotonin, an important chemical messenger for mood, calm and sleep is produced by gut bacteria.
 Low serotonin can lead to depression, anxiety and insomnia.